manitoba-families-applaud-shared-health-looser-visitation-rules | CBC News

 Kristin Westdal's mother is at a Winnipeg personal care home.

-Westdal lives in British Columbia but arrived in Winnipeg Saturday after receiving a special exemption to visit her mother, who has dementia, despite a COVID-19 outbreak in her mother's ward.
+Westdal lives in British Columbia but arrived in Winnipeg last Saturday.
+She received a special exemption to visit her mother, who has dementia, despite a COVID-19 outbreak in her mother's ward.

 Even Westdal's father, his wife's primary caregiver, isn't currently allowed to see her.